alinex/node-report/README.md

 - footnote - add a footnote text
 - abbr - add an abbreviation entry (before use in the text)
 - check - add a map of elements
+- toc - add a table of contents entry (visible only after rendering)

 ### table